MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 # Puzzle

 A **Puzzle** is a data structure in the [[Neo World Program]].
-Its primary purpose is to allow [[Players|Data-Structure:-Player]] to interact with the game world and change its state in predictable, predefined ways.
+Its primary purpose is to allow [Players](player.md) to interact with the game world and change its state in predictable, predefined ways.
 While this can be in the form of a gameplay puzzle that the Player can solve, a Puzzle can be far simpler than what would traditionally be called a puzzle in most games.

 ## Table of Contents